Help & Guides

 Navigate to Incident Autopilot

-Click Investigate in the sidebar.
+Click Incident Autopilot in the sidebar.
 You'll see a search card at the top and a repository selection card below.

 Incident Autopilot page layout